 - Instagram Live video can be up to 60 minutes long.

-- IGTV video must be between 15 seconds and 10 minutes long (unless you have a lot of followers or get verified, in which case videos can be up to 60 minutes long.)
+- IGTV video must be between one and ten minutes long (unless you have a lot of followers or get verified, in which case videos can be up to 60 minutes long.)

 Do you have any questions about creating Instagram videos?
 Let us know in the comments below!